AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-projects-tasks-issues-sharing-not-shown.md

 ---
-title: "Projects, Tasks, and Issues: Inherited permissions are not shown"
+title: 'Projects, Tasks, and Issues: Inherited permissions are not shown'
-description: "When a user is sharing an object, the card that shows inherited permissions is not present. "
+description: 'When a user is sharing an object, the card that shows inherited permissions is not present. '
 hidefromtoc: yes
 feature: Projects, Tasks, Work Management
+exl-id: 47ec3dca-b3fb-4347-9ecf-c7e729c36ef4
 ---
 # Projects, Tasks, and Issues: Inherited permissions are not shown

 When a user is sharing an object, the card that shows inherited permissions is not present.
 This has been reported for the following users: